f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_c_eni_tags.png

-Next, you will use the ENI to create a route entry.
+Next, you will use the ENI ID to create a route entry.

 6. Navigate to VPC.